oliverbaumann/oliverbaumann.github.io/_pages/about.md

 My current work investigates this dynamic across three distinct organizational contexts:

-1. Traditional hierarchies: How do structure and performance feedback systems shape organizational search?
-I examine how individuals interpret and report performance information—including the role of social comparison in driving experimentation and the paradoxical benefits of "sugarcoating" bad news.
+1. Traditional hierarchies: How performance feedback shapes search.
+I examine how individuals interpret and report information, revealing the role of social comparison in driving experimentation and the paradoxical benefits of "sugarcoating" bad news.

-2. Human-AI systems: How must organizational structures and decision rights evolve when algorithms augment human judgment?
-I study both firm-level implications and ecosystem effects, analyzing how platform dominance reshapes news organizations and democratic discourse.
+2. Human-AI systems: How structures adapt to algorithmic influence.
+I investigate how decision rights evolve when AI augments human judgment, and how platform dominance reshapes news ecosystems and democratic discourse.

-3. Decentralized networks: Can algorithmic governance replace managerial hierarchy?
-I investigate Decentralized Autonomous Organizations (DAOs) as socio-technical systems, exploring whether code-based coordination can sustain effective decision-making and accountability.
+3. Decentralized networks: How coordination emerges without hierarchy.
+I explore Decentralized Autonomous Organizations (DAOs) as socio-technical systems, investigating the possibilities and limits of replacing managerial authority with algorithmic code.

 I am a co-editor of the [Journal of Organization Design](https://www.springer.com/journal/41469) and serve on the editorial boards of Academy of Management Discoveries, Organization Science, and the Strategic Management Journal.
 My research has been published in Administrative Science Quarterly, Journal of Management, Organization Science, the Strategic Management Journal, and other outlets.